Damore/hello-app/README.md

 # hello-app
 Just a simple app that says Hello!
-This repo is used to run pocs
+This repo is used to run pocs.